sdwyersec/COMP2110-Home-Automation-Dashboard/README.md

 A home-overview-widget that displays all smart devices and sensors grouped by location.
 It fetches data from the server and organises items into lists based on their assigned location.
 Useful for quickly visualising the state of a smart home setup in one view.
 ### UI Design + Carousel
 Modern glassmorphic UI with a responsive layout.
 It includes a smooth sliding carousel that allows users to navigate between different widget panels using left and right arrows.

+## Testing Instructions
+To manually test key widgets:
+**Shopping List**:
+- Add, delete, check off, and update the quantity of items.
+- Confirm that all changes persist after refreshing the page.
+- Enter a long item name and verify the layout remains stable (no stretching).
+- Add four or more items and ensure a vertical scrollbar appears without altering the widget's overall size.

 ## Future Improvements (outside scope of assignment, for future developers :3)
 - Add customisation settings for user preferences for widget order and theme